POLICY 424 - LICENSE STATUS

 - A qualified teacher is one holding a valid license to perform the particular service for which the teacher is employed by the school district.

-- No person shall be a qualified teacher until the school district verifies through the Minnesota education licensing system available on the Minnesota Department of Education website that the person is a qualified teacher consistent with state law.
+- No person shall be a qualified teacher until the school district verifies, through the Minnesota education licensing system available on the Minnesota Professional Educator Licensing and Standards Board website, that the person is a qualified teacher consistent with state law.

 - The school district has a duty to ascertain the licensure status of its teachers and ensure that the school district’s teacher license files are up to date.
 The school district shall establish a procedure for annually reviewing its teacher license files to verify that every teacher’s license is current and appropriate to the particular service for which the teacher is employed by the school district.